OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Related Work

-\tb{\ti{Hybrid Maps}} combine the complementary strengths of structure-based and structure-free maps to balance metric accuracy and storage efficiency.
-A common approach involves building explicit structure-based maps along with corresponding topometric maps derived from navigable free space, using the former for detailed navigation and the latter for efficient planning \cite{lee2024learning}.
-More complex hierarchical representations, such as scene graphs \cite{rosinol2021kimera,bavle2023s,hughes2022hydra}, organize metric-semantic information across multiple layers, enabling efficient management of object- and room-level graphs.
-Several hybrid approaches prioritize local metric consistency by constructing topometric graphs that retain local geometric details only (\eg 3D landmarks \cite{furgale2010visual}).
-This paradigm serves as the basis for systems including Visual Teach-and-Repeat (VT\&R) \cite{furgale2010visual,paton2016bridging} and experience-based navigation \cite{churchill2013experience}.
+\bt{\tb{\ti{Hybrid Maps}} integrate the complementary strengths of metric and landmark-free representations to seek a balance between geometric accuracy and storage efficiency.
+A common strategy involves maintaining explicit dense geometric maps alongside corresponding topometric maps derived from navigable free space; the former facilitates precise navigation, while the latter supports efficient global planning~\cite{lee2024learning}.
+More complex hierarchical representations, such as the scene graphs~\cite{rosinol2021kimera,bavle2022situational,bavle2023s,hughes2022hydra}, organize metric-semantic information across multiple abstraction layers, enabling the efficient management of object- and room-level details.
+Additionally, several hybrid approaches construct the topometric map that retain only essential local geometric details~\cite{furgale2010visual}.
+This solution forms the foundation for systems such as VT\&R \cite{walcott2012dynamic,furgale2010visual,paton2016bridging} and experience-based navigation~\cite{churchill2013experience}.}

-Unlike standard hybrid maps that store explicit local geometry, \methodname maintains a lightweight topometric structure composed of 2D snapshots, but augments it with a 3D GFM \cite{leroy2024grounding}.
-This integration allows for on-demand dense scene reconstruction by leveraging implicit, generalizable 3D knowledge, effectively overcoming the metric limitations of structure-free maps without the storage overhead of explicit structure-based methods.
-Built upon a topometric map, our VNav system introduces a Premapping-and-Navigation process that evolves the traditional Visual Teach-and-Repeat (VT\&R) paradigm.
-In the \ti{Premapping} phase, we replace labor-intensive manual data collection with a scalable, collaborative mapping strategy using in-the-wild mobile devices.
-In the \ti{Navigation} phase, rather than relying on brittle direct visual tracking, we employ a real-time depth-based motion planning.
-This ensures reliable navigation even in the presence of substantial viewpoint variations and dynamic obstacles.
+\bt{Unlike maps that store explicit global or local geometry, \methodname adopts an appearance-based topometric map of image-snapshot nodes and relative-pose edges, delegating local reconstruction and pose estimation to on-demand 3D GFMs \cite{leroy2024grounding}.
+This revisits the VT\&R paradigm: the \ti{Teach} phase replaces a single manual demonstration with crowdsourced multi-session data from heterogeneous devices, whose recorded paths encode traversable regions, while the \ti{Repeat} phase replaces brittle direct visual tracking with global topometric planning and local depth-aware obstacle avoidance for robustness to viewpoint and dynamic changes.}